 Every year the Nantucket Wine Festival plays host to some of the most acclaimed leaders in the food and wine world.
 We pay tribute to these Luminaries for their commitment to tradition, passion for their trade, and continuous pursuit of perfection.

-This year we honored Paul Draper from Ridge Vineyards as the 2014 Luminary of the Year.
+Last year we honored Paul Draper from Ridge Vineyards as the 2014 Luminary of the Year.
 As one of the foremost winemakers in the world, Draper represents the best of what California has to offer.
-His accomplishments at Ridge Vineyards include making some of the most ageable worthy wines in California.
-Ridge’s Montebello Cabernet placed 5th at the legendary 1976 Tasting of Paris and has proven its worth every year.

 Brian Alberg, Executive Chef and Director of Food & Beverage at The Red Lion Inn, is a staunch supporter of the local food movement in the Berkshires and Hudson Valley.
 He is President of Berkshire Grown, an organization dedicated to promoting the support of local farming and strengthening the relationships between local farmers and restaurants.
 In the past eight years at the Red Lion Inn, Alberg has established strong relationships with regional farmers and food producers and purchased more than $500K in local foods annually, a compelling contribution to the Berkshire-Hudson economy.